kyleboas/tacticsjournal.com/_posts/2023/10/2023-10-24-bassey-gifts-tottenham-two-goals.md

 Tottenham manager Ange Postecoglou after the match:

+> "It was a good result obviously against a tough opponent.
+We maintained our patience, they were not going to open up too much for us.
+I thought our pressing was really strong.
+>
-> "In the second half, we were really wasteful with the ball.
+> In the second half, we were really wasteful with the ball.
 We gave it away too much.
 The positive thing is our workrate was still excellent."

 Tottenham was quite sloppy with their passes, out to in, in the buildup, when they were in the middle third.
 Kulusevski would pick up the ball on the halfway line wide, dribble inside, and then misplace his pass centrally.
 It happened a couple of times from different players.